zeropointnine/hqpwv/readme.md

 # Development setup

-1. Make sure [HQPlayer 4 Desktop](https://www.signalyst.com/consumer.html) is running on the computer you'll be installing the project to.

-2. `cd` to the project directory.
+1. `cd` to the project directory.

-3. Make sure Node.js is installed.
+2. Make sure Node.js is installed.
 Then enter:
 `npm install`.

-4. Make sure `sass` is installed.
+3. Make sure `sass` is installed.
 Then compile the css:
 `sass scss/main.scss www/css/main.css`

+4. Make sure [HQPlayer 4 Desktop](https://www.signalyst.com/consumer.html) is running.

-5. Run the server
+5. Start the server:
 `node server.js`

 6. Browse to the locally served webpage as directed.

 Executables are generated with `pkg` by simply entering:
 `pkg .`